Samsa-Prediction-Markets/samsa/README.md

 # 🦋 Samsa Prediction Markets

-A modern prediction markets platform where users can trade on the outcomes of real-world events across politics, sports, technology, finance, and more.
+A modern prediction markets platform where users can trade on the outcomes of real-world events across sports, technology, finance, and more.

 ![Samsa Logo](Logo-Title.png)